LGBTQ representation in children's television: Representation

 Hulu and Discovery Family also had a range of representation.
 The Bravest Knight centers on Sir Cedric, his husband Prince Andrew (voiced by gay actors TR Knight and Wilson Cruz), and their daughter Nia.
 My Little Pony: Friendship is Magic featured Aunt Holiday and Auntie Lofty, who are aunts to the young pegasus Scootaloo and are her guardians while Scootaloo's parents are away.
 The pair were identified as a lesbian couple by one of the show runners, Michael Vogel.
 According to Vogel, he and writers Nicole Dubac and Josh Haber agreed to establish the two in their first appearance in the book as a lesbian couple, though without explicitly stating as such, so that they could establish this within the show itself.
 Also, in 2021, Kevin Sullivan, a story editor for The Loud House told Insider that no one stopped him from using the word "lesbian" as part of a storyline involving Luna and Sam, her crush, and that he was proud of the whole episode.
-Sullivan added that the fact Luna wasn't more directly identified as a lesbian was not due to pressure from Nickelodeon.
+Sullivan added that the fact Luna was not more directly identified as a lesbian was not due to pressure from Nickelodeon.